deficollective/defiscan/src/content/protocols/pendle.md

 ## Yield Tokenization Architecture

+The Pendle protocol utilizes a three-token system to separate yield-bearing assets into principal and yield components through a series of specialized contracts.

+PendleCommonSYFactory (0x466ced3b33045ea986b2f306c8d0aa8067961cf8) creates Standardized Yield (SY) tokens via the setSYCreationCode function.
+This factory, controlled by "Pendle: Deployer 1" EOA, deploys various SY implementations like PendleERC4626SYV2 (0x7ac8ca87959b1d5EDfe2df5325A37c304DCea4D0) that normalize yield-bearing assets into the protocol's standard format.

+PendleYieldContractFactory (0x35A338522a435D46f77Be32C70E215B813D0e3aC) performs the core tokenization through mintPyFromSy, splitting SY tokens into equal amounts of Principal Tokens (PT) and Yield Tokens (YT) with a specified maturity date.

+PTs (Example: 0x50D2C7992b802Eef16c04FeADAB310f31866a545) represent the right to the underlying asset at maturity, while YTs (0x708dD9B344dDc7842f44C7b90492CF0e1E3eb868) capture all yield until maturity.

 ## PendleSwap AMM

+PendleSwap employs PendleMarketV3 contracts (Example: 0x85667e484a32d884010cf16427d90049ccf46e97) created by PendleMarketFactoryV3 (0x6fcf753f2C67b83f7B09746Bbc4FA0047b35D050) to facilitate trading.
+These markets implement a specialized AMM with a time-adaptive price curve optimized for principal and yield token trading, using integrated OracleLib for autonomous interest rate tracking.

+User interactions are funneled through PendleRouterV4 (0x888888888889758F76e7103c6CbF23ABbF58F946), which uses a selector-based routing system to dispatch calls to specialized implementation contracts.
+This router delegates function calls to seven different action facets based on their function signatures:

+- ActionAddRemoveLiqV3: Manages liquidity provision and removal
+- ActionSwapPTV3: Handles PT/SY swaps
+- ActionSwapYTV3: Executes flash-loan based YT trades
+- ActionMiscV3: Handles token conversions and other utilities
+- ActionSimple: Provides basic token operations
+- ActionCallbackV3: Manages callback functions for complex operations
+- ActionStorageV4: Controls the routing configuration

+The routing configuration in ActionStorageV4 is immutable (owned by address(0)), making the core routing logic unchangeable once deployed.

+For YT trading, ActionSwapYTV3 (0x4a03Ce0a268951d04E187B1CF48075eE69266e27) implements a flash swap mechanism:

+Buying YT: Flash-borrows SY, mints PT+YT, sells PT to repay the loan, delivers YT Selling YT: Flash-borrows PT, recombines with YT to get SY, partially sells SY to repay the loan

+For PT trading, ActionSwapPTV3 (0xd8D200d9A713A1c71cF1e7F694B14E5F1D948b15) implements direct swaps between PT and SY:
+Buying PT: swapExactSyForPt or swapSyForExactPt functions exchange SY for PT Selling PT: swapExactPtForSy or swapPtForExactSy functions exchange PT for SY

 ## Liquidity and Incentives System

 ## vePendle voting and emissions

+The original `PendleFeeDistributor`, still active but considered legacy, is owned by an unknown address(0xD9c9935f4BFaC33F38fd3A35265a237836b30Bd1) that still distributes USDC to users with no relation to the current Treasury.

 ## Upgradeability Architecture